Skip to main content

 time.sleep(1)

-Add DUELink library
+DUELink library from PyPi

 We can now access the complete DUELink standard library from inside Thonny.
-We need to use UART to communicate to the modules when using Raspberry Pi Pico.
+We need to use UART Interface to communicate to the modules when using Raspberry Pi Pico.
 Let's blink the STAT led on a connected DUELink module.

 import time